-ANSWER: First, let us take a look at the scriptures concerning your question about Cain.
+ANSWER: First, let us take a look at the scriptures concerning your question about why Cain was rejected by God.

 " . . .
 Now Abel was a keeper of sheep, but Cain was a tiller of the ground.
 And in the process of time it came to pass that Cain brought an offering of the fruit of the ground to the Lord.
 Abel also brought of the firstborn of his flock and of their fat.